HarshGandhi01/cryptonite_taskphase_harsh/Pondering Paths.md

 #### PONDERING PATHS ######

-##CHALLENGE 1: THE ROOT
+## CHALLENGE 1: THE ROOT

 -DOCUMENTATION:
-This challegne stated that all filesystems start at /.
+This challenge stated that all filesystems start at /.
 A program 'pwn' was created in the '/', directory, we had to invoke it to get the flag

 -THOUGHT PROCESS:
 As the instructions stated, I had to run the pwn command from the root system, all I had to do was to invoke the pwn command

   -SOLUTION:
   I ran the following command,
   hacker@paths~the-root:~$ /pwn

   and recieved the following output,
   Here is your flag:
   pwn.college{UJ3AXvJzxa1nHUYuhcuGRPwKPcb.dhzN5QDLyMDO0czW}

-##CHALLENGE 2: PROGRAM AND ABSOLUTE PATHS
+## CHALLENGE 2: PROGRAM AND ABSOLUTE PATHS

 -DOCUMENTATION:
 It was stated that, all challenges are stored in the /challenge directory which is in the root directory